aws-samples/ec2-former2/README.md

 [Former2](https://former2.com/) is a website that allows you to generate IaC ([Infrastructure as Code](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/infrastructure-as-code.html)) templates (such as [CloudFormation](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/aws-cloudformation.html), [CDK](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/aws-cdk.html), Terraform, etc) from _existing_ AWS resources and is mentioned on AWS Open Source Blog ([Accelerate infrastructure as code development with open source Former2](https://aws.amazon.com/blogs/opensource/accelerate-infrastructure-as-code-development-with-open-source-former2/) and [How DNAnexus used the open source Former2 project to create infrastructure as code templates for their disaster recovery pipeline](https://aws.amazon.com/blogs/opensource/how-dnanexus-used-the-open-source-former2-project-to-create-infrastructure-as-code-templates-for-their-disaster-recovery-pipeline/)).

-Some users have challenges creating [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) while others have security concerns about entering AWS security credentials on an external website, and would prefer a private web instance.
+Some users have challenges creating [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) while others have security concerns about entering security credentials on an external website, and would prefer a private web instance.
 However, Former2 requires [browser helper extension](https://github.com/iann0036/former2-helper) that only works with websites that has domain names 127.0.0.1, localhost, former2.com and www.former2.com.

 This CloudFormation template provisions an EC2 instance hosting Former2 website in your AWS account.
 You can remote in to generate and download IaC templates with temporary security credentials.